MSLNZ/msl-loadlib/docs/direct.rst

    >>> std.value
    2.7386127875258306

-Calculate the *population* (i.e., the third argument is set to 1) standard deviation and variance
+Calculate the population standard deviation (i.e., the third argument is set to 1) and variance

 .. code-block:: pycon